mathfox/roblox-luau-signal-util-variations-comparison/README.md

 # roblox-luau-signal-util-variations-comparison
-Comparison of different variations of Signal util
+Comparison of different variations of Signal util.